nus-cs2103-AY2324S2/ip/docs/README.md

 ## Adding deadlines: `deadline`

-Adds a deadline to the list with a priority ranging from 0 to 5.
+Adds a deadline task to the list with a priority ranging from 0 to 5.
 If no priority is specified, a default value of 3 is given. **An end date and time must be specified in the format of YYYY-MM-DD HHmm**